 Considering the changing situation and the different sectors affected (health, consular, civil protection, economy) by the COVID-19 pandemic, the presidency escalated the activation of the IPCR mechanism to full mode on 2 March 2020.
 The full activation mode allows for crisis roundtables with the participation of:

-Throughout the crisis, the Croatian presidency convened regular roundtables to facilitate the exchange of information and coordination of crisis response to the COVID-19 pandemic.
-Taking over the presidency as of 1 July 2020, Germany decided to keep the IPCR mechanism activated in full mode.
+Throughout the first outbreak, the Croatian presidency decided to convene regular roundtables to facilitate the exchange of information and coordination of crisis response to the COVID-19 pandemic.
+The roundtables kept being regularly convened by the following presidencies.

 Background